Table of Contents

 3. Does the annual testing require a full 15-minute flow?

 Yes.
-The importance is to ensure tepid water throughout the full 15 minutes as well as maintaining the pressure and shower patterns.
+The importance is to ensure tepid water throughout the full 15 minutes as well as maintain the pressure and shower patterns.

 4. What is the difference between an eye/face wash and just an eyewash?

-An eyewash is specifi c to eyes, and the water fl ow rate is designed to hit only the eye surface, while an eye/face wash will cover the eyes and a portion of the face.
-In addition, an eyewash has a .4 GPM (1.5 LPM) minimum fl ow rate and an eye/face wash has a 3.0 GPM (11.4 LPM) minimum flow rate.
+An eyewash is specific to the eyes, and the water flow rate is designed to hit only the eye surface, while an eye/face wash will cover the eyes and a portion of the face.
+In addition, an eyewash has a .4 GPM (1.5 LPM) minimum flow rate and an eye/face wash has a 3.0 GPM (11.4 LPM) minimum flow rate.

 5. Does the simultaneous requirement for shower activation apply to multiple stations?

 Those responsible for the health and safety of the area will determine what the potential is for an accident and how many people could be exposed.
 Once that number is determined, a system is designed for that number of showers and eyewashes to run simultaneously.
-Example: if a facility has ten showers within a specific area and are required to have two running at the same time, then two showers must be designed to simultaneously activate properly.
+For example: if a facility has ten showers within a specific area and is required to have two running at the same time, then two showers must be designed to simultaneously activate properly.

-6. Are there guidelines for placement of eye/face wash stations within a building?
+6. Are there guidelines for the placement of eye/face wash stations within a building?

 7. Is there a distance conversion?

 The current ANSI Standard states that the drench equipment must “be in accessible locations that require no more than 10 seconds to reach.”
-The appendix of the ANSI Z358.1 Standard clarifi es bystating “that the average person covers a distance of approximately 55 feet (16.8 m) in 10 seconds.”
+The appendix of the ANSI Z358.1 Standard clarifies stating “that the average person covers a distance of approximately 55 feet (16.8 m) in 10 seconds.”

 8. Learn more at Emergency Shower and Eye Wash Guide.